MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-cloud-services.md

 * Xamarin for iOS
 * Xamarin for Android

-## Add-on services
+## Standalone services
-If you're developing in Unity, check out the tutorials listed below for step-by-step cloud services integration into your new or existing projects.
+The standalone services listed below do not apply to Mixed Reality, but can be helpful in a wide range of development contexts.
+If you're developing in Unity, each of these services can integrated into your new or existing projects.

 ### Device support
 <table>